Staying in on Valentine’s Day? Quick, easy and romantic ideas for dinners and desserts

 Recipes by Jenny Flynn, Lilly Higgins, Domini Kemp, Donal Skehan, Vanessa Greenwood

 Everybody knows February 14th is the worst night of the year to eat out.
-So why not stay in, and cook a retro-inspired three-course meal that looks, and tastes like you’ve made a big effort, but can be on the table in just over half an hour?
+So take pleasure in staying in, and cook a retro-inspired three-course meal that looks and tastes like you’ve made a big effort but can be on the table in just over half an hour.

-Prawns, steak, baked cheese, strawberries and chocolate all tick the let’s indulge box, but are ingredients you can pick up easily with a quick detour on the way home or a lunchtime shopping spree.
+Prawns, steak, baked cheese, strawberries and chocolate all tick the let’s indulge box, but are ingredients you can pick up easily and locally.

-Jenny Flynn, head chef at Faithlegg House Hotel in Waterford, has shared her recipe for prawn cocktail.
+Jenny Flynn, head chef at Faithlegg House Hotel in Waterford, has shared her recipe for prawn cocktail (for recipes, scroll down).
 She recommends cooking the prawns from raw, but if that’s a mid-week step too far, just use cooked ones.
 Allow about 10 minutes for this one if you’re cooking the prawns, less if you’re not.

-Lilly Higgins’s baked feta is topped with floral, pink peppercorns – perfect for a romantic feast.
+Lilly Higgins’s baked feta is topped with floral, pink peppercorns – perfect for a romantic feast, and feta, if you can get it, is so on-trend.
 This could be a generous starter, or a vegetarian main course with bread and salad on the side.
 It needs 20 minutes in the oven, and a few more minutes chopping and assembly.

 You’ll have to factor in time to marinate Domini Kemp’s steak recipe so pop it in the marinade a couple of hours beforehand and it will be cooked in minutes when you want to eat.
 Just take it out of the fridge and let it come to room temperature before you cook it.